-\enlargethispage{12pt} of extremes of the normalized weighted loop counts a graph and $\Gamma_z(\eps)$ is the set of loops of $\Gamma$ which surround $B(z,\eps)$.
-This dimension is given in terms of $\Lambda_\kappa^\star$ and the Fenchel-Legendre transform $\Lambda_\mu^\star$ of $\mu$.
-Although the dimension for general weight measures $\mu$ and $\kappa \in (8/3,8)$ is given by a complicated optimization problem, when $\kappa=4$ and $\mu$ is a signed Bernoulli distribution, this dimension takes a particularly nice form.
+and $\Gamma_z(\eps)$ is the set of loops of $\Gamma$ which surround $B(z,\eps)$.
+This dimension is given in terms of $\Lambda_\kappa^\star$ and the Fenchel--Legendre transform $\Lambda_\mu^\star$ of $\mu$.
+Although the dimension for general weight measures $\mu$ and $\kappa\in(8/3,8)$ is given by a complicated optimization problem, when $\kappa=4$ and $\mu$ is a signed Bernoulli distribution, this dimension takes a particularly nice form.
 We state this result as our second theorem.

-\begin{theorem} Fix $\gffparam > 0$, and define $\mu_{\rm B} (\{\gffparam\})=\mu_{\rm B}(\{-\gffparam\}) = \tfrac{1}{2}$.
-In the special case $\kappa=4$ and $\mu = \mu_{\rm B}$, almost surely
+\begin{theorem} Fix $\gffparam> 0$, and define $\mu_{\rm B} (\{\gffparam\})=\mu _{\rm B}(\{-\gffparam\}) = \frac{1}{2}$.
+In the special case $\kappa=4$ and $\mu= \mu_{\rm B}$, almost surely

 \end{theorem}